Epigene/Epigene.github.io/_posts/2015-11-06-Rails4:-Make-Engines.md

 mkdir ~/code/myengine
 cd ~/code/myengine

-# run the opinionated initializer, will use spec/dummy for test app and Postgres database
+# run the opinionated initializer, will use spec/dummy for test app, Postgres database, and a mountable (as in namespaced) engine.
 rails plugin new . --mountable --dummy-path=spec/dummy -T --skip-bundle --database=postgresql
 ```